Maple177/finetune_relation_extraction/README.md

 - set --early_stopping to enable early stopping, by default fine-tuning will stop if micro F1-score on the validation set does not increase within 5 epochs.

-- :bulb: by default best checkpoints of each run will be saved under /models/.../run_i ($i$=1,...,ensemble_size), but this may take too much disk space.
+- :bulb: by default best checkpoints of all runs will be saved under /models/.../run_i ($i$=1,...,ensemble_size), but this may take too much disk space.
 Set --do_not_save_all_models to save only the best checkpoint of the current run (if you do not need fine-tuned model weights for each run).

 - more details about fine-tuning options:
 ```